 Formally, the general problem is as follows.
-We have N independent transport companies with company i having m_i points located in a two dimensional plane that must be served by a truck.
-The goal is to identify a sequence of enquiries and swaps between pairs of companies that result in:

-- 1. a set of points that when swapped between the companies guarantees that no company is worse off, - 2. no information is shared other than what can be concluded from the final swapped points, - 3. the algorithm is polynomial in running time, and - 4. any cheating by either party during the execution of the algorithm is either detected by the other party, or results in a less efficient solution for the dishonest party, thus providing the incentive to truthfully follow the algorithm.
+We have N independent transport companies with company i having $m_i$ points (corresponding to $m_i$ unit loads) located in a two-dimensional plane that must be served by a truck.
+The goal is to identify a sequence of enquiries and swaps between pairs of companies that results in: (1) a set of points that when swapped between the companies guarantees that no company is worse off, (2) a situation where no information is shared other than what can be concluded from the final swapped points, (3) a situation where the algorithm is polynomial in running time, and (4) a situation where any cheating by either party during the execution of the algorithm is either detected by the other party or results in a less efficient solution for the dishonest party, thus providing the incentive to truthfully follow the algorithm.

-2.1 Using SpaceFilling Curves
+2.1.
+Using Space-Filling Curves

-We first map the initial two dimensional problem to one dimension using a space filling curve.
-Figure 1(a) shows the existing routes for two parties, Figures 1(b) and 1(c) present a space transformation process via a Hilbert spacefilling curve.
-The basic idea of using a space filling curve to develop heuristics for combinatorial problems is described in Bartholdi III & Platzman (1988).
-Since it is a one to one mapping from two dimensions to one dimension, points identified for swap in one dimension provide a unique pointer to the corresponding original point location in two dimensions.
-Bartholdi and Platzman show that using the space filling curve to develop heuristics results in the following properties: (a) 25% worse than optimal worst case performance for planar traveling salesman problems (Bartholdi III & Platzman 1982), (b) solutions within one second that have a gap of less than 34% more than the best approach for large problems using 2 months of computing time (see http://www.isye.gatech.edu/~jjb/mow/mow.html), and (c) implemented logistics packages such as the ARC/Info Geographical Information System, the CAPS Logistics Toolkit of Baan Systems, and other commercial systems managing 2-dimensional data (see http://www.isye.gatech.edu/~jjb/mow/mow.html).
+We first map the points in the initial two-dimensional problem to one dimension using a space-filling curve.
+Figure 1(a) shows the existing routes through the points served by each of the two transport companies.
+Figures 1(b) and 1(c) show a mapping of the points, via a Hilbert space-filling curve, to one dimension.
+The use of a space-filling curve to develop heuristics for combinatorial problems is described in Bartholdi and Platzman (1988).
+Bartholdi and Platzman (1988) show that this results in the following properties: (a) 25% worse than optimal worst-case performance for planar traveling salesman problems (Bartholdi and Platzman 1982), (b) solutions within one second that have a gap of less than 34% more than the best approach for large problems using two months of computing time (see Bartholdi 2006), and (c) reported implementation in logistics packages such as the ARC/Info Geographical Information System, the CAPS logistics toolkit of Baan Systems, and other commercial systems managing two-dimensional data (see Bartholdi 2006).
+Also, because the space-filling curve is a oneto-one mapping from two dimensions to one dimension, points identified for swap in one dimension provide a unique pointer to the corresponding original point location in two dimensions.

 Why map to one dimension?
-In general, the vehicle routing problem is an NP-hard optimization problem, even without worrying about privacy/security.
-While proper choice of heuristics may give good solutions directly on the two dimensional problem, choosing those heuristics requires an understanding of the characteristics of the data - and sharing this information violates goal 2.
-However, in one dimension the optimal solution is tractable: search for the best solution requires a logarithmic number of steps.
+In general, the vehicle routing problem is an NP-hard optimization problem, even without worrying about privacy or security or both.
+Although proper choice of heuristics may give good solutions directly on the two-dimensional problem, choosing those heuristics requires an understanding of the characteristics of the data-and sharing this information violates goal 2.
+However, in one dimension the optimal solution is tractable: The search for the best solution requires a logarithmic number of steps.

-2.2 A Swap Algorithm
+2.2.
+A Swap Algorithm

 The goal of the algorithm is to identify points that can be swapped between two parties, whose locations are on a line, that results in (a) both parties decreasing their costs and (b) finding the maximum number of swaps that will optimize the total distance traveled.
-Note that in one dimension, given the number of points to swap, the specific points that will guarantee the lowest cost is apparent i.e., swap the farthest points for each location.
+Note that in one dimension, given the number of points to swap, the specific points that will guarantee the lowest cost are apparent, i.e., swap the farthest points for each location.
 We begin with the assumption that each party has selected an end point.
-This choice may be influenced by their current hub locations - a natural approach would be to draw a space-filling curve with endpoints at the hubs.
+This choice may be influenced by their current hub locations-a natural approach would be to draw a space-filling curve with endpoints at the hubs.
 A list of symbols and notation is provided in Appendix A.1.